 When someone suffers a loss of consciousness, loss of memory of events either before or after their accident, have an altered mental state (dazed and confused), or any type of nerve injury, these symptoms should be reported to a doctor and closely evaluated.
 Never assume they will go away on their own.

 Did you find this article helpful?
-Use the Share this infographic on your website, Facebook, Twitter, Google+ or other social media platforms.
+Share this infographic on your website, Facebook, Twitter, Google+ or other social media platforms.
 Or, if you or a loved one may have suffered a brain injury as a result of an accident, call us today.